 RESULTS

-The existing investigation, which followed OECD recommendations 423, found that even though the maximum dose was kept at two thousand milligrams per kilogram of body weight, the aforementioned herbal extract failed to result in any deaths all over the course of fourteen-day test period.
+The existing investigation, which followed OECD recommendations 423, found that even though the maximum dose was kept at 2000mg per kilogram of body weight, the aforementioned herbal extract failed to result in any deaths all over the course of fourteen-day test period.
 Since the oral LD50 was more than 2000 mg/kg of body weight, it remained unknown.
 Therefore, it might not be required to investigate the extract at greater doses, as they were essentially non-toxic.
-The responses seen both prior to and following the test material was administered with the Sonchus wightianus extracts are (shown in Table 2).
-Animals given two thousand milligrams per kilogram of the extract exhibited the writhing reflex and grooming behavior, and also the extract showed unusual respiration; however, the rest of the responses remained usual, regardless of the maximum dosage of two thousand milligrams per kilogram of the test animal.
-This demonstrated unequivocally that Sonchus wightianus extract do not result in oral toxicity.
+The responses seen both prior to and following the test material was administered with the Sonchus wightianus extract are shown in Table 2.
+Animals given 2000 mg per kilogram of the extract exhibited the writhing reflex and grooming behavior, and also the extract showed unusual respiration; however, the rest of the responses remained usual, regardless of the maximum dosage of two thousand milligrams per kilogram of the test animal.
+This demonstrated unequivocally that Sonchus wightianus methanolic extract administration does not result in oral toxicity.
 Since the extracts' medium lethal dose (LD50) is greater compared to two thousand milligrams per kilogram of body weight, the extract did not cause any side effects when administered as one dosage.
 The results are statistically significant at 5%, according to the statistical evaluation of the dosing given to the animals.

 Table 2: The outcome of Sonchus wightianus upon acute oral toxicology testing in rats.